eic/EicToyModel/README.md

 EtmDetector::GetG4Volume() method.

-Once a user gets access to a particular logical volume, he/she can populate this volume with the daughter objects, observing the usual GEANT volume boundary conditions.
+Once a user gets access to a particular logical volume, he/she can populate this volume with the daughter objects, observing the usual GEANT rules and volume boundary conditions.
 Presently the local coordinate system of the G4G4GenericPolycone (G4Polyhedra) volumes is defined in the following way:

 * In the endcaps the volumes are "shifted to 0", and there is no 180 rotation around vertical axis for the electron-going endcap objects.
-This means (see the above picture) that in the local G4G4GenericPolycone coordinate system, the upstream face of the e-endcap HCal will be located at +52.5cm and the downstream face at -52.5cm, where upstream/downstream is counted along the *electron* beam direction.
-In other words, calorimeter towers in this volume need to be placed centered at 0 along the beam line direction, and the whole container volume will be shifted to -3.5m without any rotation.
+This e.g. means (see the above picture) that in the local G4G4GenericPolycone coordinate system, the upstream face of the e-endcap HCal will be located at +52.5cm and the downstream face at -52.5cm, where upstream/downstream is counted along the *electron* beam direction.
+In other words, calorimeter towers in this volume need to be placed centered at 0 along the beam line direction, and the container volume will be shifted to -3.5m as a whole without any rotation.

 * In the vertex and the barrel stacks the G4G4GenericPolycone volumes are centered around the IP rather than around their (Zmax+Zmin)/2 geometric center.
 In other words, an object